-Garnishee Order for Wages or Salary and Garnishee Order for Debts
+Garnishee Order for Wages or Salary and for Debts

-Garnishee orders are separated into two main types.
-A Garnishee Order for Wages or Salary is the first type and takes the form set out at point 1 above.
-A Garnishee Order for Debts is the second type and takes the form set out at points 2 and 3 above.
 A Garnishee Order for Wages or Salary requires an employer to pay a portion of the Judgment Debtor’s wage or salary to you.
-The Judgment Debtor is entitled to a minimum wage or salary however, which as of April 2015 was $470.20 per week.
+The Judgment Debtor is entitled to a minimum wage or salary, however, which as of April 2015 was $470.20 per week.
 A Garnishee Order for Debts requires either:

 - a bank or other financial institution to give you money held in the Judgment Debtor’s bank account; or